amcgladd/angular-food-truck/README.md

 As a unknown user, I want to be able to specify my role either patron or admin.

-## Stretch User Stories
-As any user, I want to be able to see a events-detail page showing more details about a single event.

 ## Planned Component map